SouzaGuilherme/tarball/README.md

 - [x] /POST
 - [x] /PUT
 - [x] /DELETE

-The API can be viewed at:
-[IMAGE AQUI]

 Inside the folder contains the Dockerfile used to generate the image that is available in my dockerhub.
 To do this, just run the command: